lovepigeons/Entity4j/README.md

 ## License

-Entity4j is released under the GNU General Public License v3.0.
+Entity4j is released under the Apache 2.0 license.